 What is mortgage insurance?

 In Canada, mortgage insurance is a financial protection product otherwise known as creditor insurance.
 It is typically offered by your mortgage lender.
-In the unfortunate event of your death with your mortgage loan still outstanding, this insurance will pay off the debt of your mortgage loan.
-It is also referred to as mortgage life insurance.
+In the unfortunate event of your death, if your mortgage is still outstanding, mortgage insurance pays the debt you owe to your bank for your mortgage loan.

-You put together a 15 percent down payment, and the amortization period is 25 years.
-That leaves an $85,000 mortgage loan that you need to pay off over the next 25 years (ignoring other variables which come with homeownership).
+- Leaving an $85,000 mortgage loan that you need to pay off over the next 25 years.

-If something happens to you within this 25-year period, your lender still expects to be paid back that mortgage loan.
-To do this, your family, loved ones, or your estate are expected to come up with that cash by dipping into their savings or selling the property to settle the mortgage loan.
+If you die within this 25-year period, your lender still expects to be paid back.
+Without this insurance, your family or your estate will need to come up with $85,000 by dipping into their savings or selling the property to settle the mortgage loan.

 What is mortgage default insurance?

-To learn more about how mortgage default insurance works and how much it costs when your downpayment is less than 20 percent, head to our CMHC Mortgage Default Insurance Calculator.
+To learn more about how mortgage default insurance works and how much it costs, head to our CMHC Mortgage Default Insurance Calculator.

-No, mortgage insurance is not mandatory.
-But you might have noticed your lender making it seem like it is.
+No, mortgage insurance is not mandatory to qualify for your mortgage.
+But your lender making it seem like it is.
 That’s because it protects them—not you.

 Can I cancel mortgage insurance?